 If you choose to receive marketing communications, you can tell us whether you want to be contacted by post, phone, email or text messages.

-You can withdraw your permission at any time and change these preferences whenever you contact us or by logging on to your account (if you have registered online).
+You can withdraw your permission at any time and change these preferences whenever you contact us or by logging on to your account (if you have registered online) and amending your marketing preferences.

 If you submit an application to join the Army, we will contact you by the most appropriate means to follow-up and process your application.